s10mcow/element/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/netlify-templates/next-netlify-starter&utm_source=github&utm_medium=nextstarter-cs&utm_campaign=devex-cs)

-(If you click this button, it will create a new repo for you that looks exactly like this one, and sets that repo up immediately for deployment on Netlify)
+(If you click this button, it will ssscreate a new repo for you that looks exactly like this one, and sets that repo up immediately for deployment on Netlify)

 ## Table of Contents: